Pamplona: Sports

-CA Osasuna (Club Atlético Osasuna (Basque for "Health") is the local football team.
-Their home stadium is called El Sadar, known as Reyno de Navarra between 2005 and 2013 in exchange for the Government of Navarre's sponsorship.

-Pamplona's bull ring was rebuilt in 1923.
-It seats 19,529 and is the third largest in the world, after the bull rings of Mexico and Madrid.
+Pamplona's bull ring, the Plaza de Toros de Pamplona, was rebuilt in 1923.
+It seats 19,529 and is the third largest in the world, after the bull rings of Mexico City and Madrid.

+There are two football teams in Pamplona.
+CA Osasuna (Club Atlético Osasuna (Basque for "Health")) who play professionally in La Liga, and CD Pamplona who play in Tercera Federación.
+Osasuna play their home games at El Sadar Stadium.

-Other sports with some of the top clubs in Pamplona include handball (Portland San Antonio, Europe's championship winner 2001), futsal (MRA Xota) and water polo (Larraina).
+Other notable sports teams in Pamplona include MRA Xota (futsal), water polo and fencing (Campo de Deportes Larraina).

-Pamplona's favourite son may well be Miguel Indurain, five time Tour de France winner.
-Former Arsenal goalkeeper Manuel Almunia is also from Pamplona.

 The Movistar Team, the direct descendant of Indurain's Banesto team, is based in Egüés, a municipality in the metropolitan area of Pamplona.

-Pamplona is also home to the headquarters of The International Federation of Basque Pelota (FIPV).
+Pamplona is also home to the headquarters of the International Federation of Basque Pelota (FIPV).
 Basque pelota is principally practiced in France, Spain, and North and South America, but also in other countries like Italy and Philippines.

+Notable Athletes

+Five time Tour de France winner Miguel Indurain is arguably Pamplona's most famous athlete in any sport.

+Former Arsenal goalkeeper Manuel Almunia was born in Pamplona and started his career at CA Osasuna.